curtismchale/WPTT-ICS-Feeds/readme.txt

 URL locations for your feeds can be found on your user profile.
 Currently there are feeds for all posts and for each author.

 == Changelog ==

+= 1.4 =

+- mainly just automating deployment to .org from github

 = 1.2 =